PrairieLearn/PrairieLearn/docs/installing.md

 - We need a way of starting up Docker containers on the host machine from within another Docker container.
 We achieve this by mounting the Docker socket from the host into the Docker container running PrairieLearn; this allows us to run 'sibling' containers.
 - We need to get job files from inside the Docker container running PrairieLearn to the host machine so that Docker can mount them to `/grade` on the grading machine.
 We achieve this by mounting a directory on the host machine to `/jobs` on the grading machine, and setting an environment variable `HOST_JOBS_DIR` containing the absolute path of that directory on the host machine.

 To run PrairieLearn locally with external grader and workspace support, create an empty directory to use to share job data between containers.
 This directory can live anywhere, but needs to be created first and referenced in the docker launch command.
 This directory only needs to be created once.
-If you are running Windows with WSL 2, the directory should be created inside the WSL 2 instance.
+If you are running Windows, the directory should be created inside the WSL 2 instance.
 You can create this directory using a command like:

 ```bash
 mkdir "$HOME/pl_ag_jobs"